Knot List: Sheepshank Knot ‐ Step-by-Step

 Avoid Using It: With the possible exceptions below, the Sheepshank should never be used.
 It is only included here because Boy Scouts used to be required to learn it.
 Ashley described Sheepshanks (ABOK # 1152 - 1154, p 210) but cautioned that they "......should be seized or otherwise secured to make them safe unless the need is very temporary...."

 Failure Under Load: Some modern synthetic materials tend to be flexible and slippery.
 The illustration here shows a correctly tied sheepshank failing under modest load.
 This is a piece of three strand nylon rope and this failure was reproduced easily and repeatedly.

-Eliminate It: If you are asked to learn to tie the Sheepshank, please request your Troop Leader to eliminate this knot and replace it with something safe and useful, e.g., the Alpine Butterfly Loop is an excellent way of creating a loop in the middle of a length of rope and can also be safely used to shorten a rope.
+Eliminate It: If you are asked to learn to tie the Sheepshank, please request your Troop Leader to eliminate this knot and replace it with something safe and useful, e.g., the Alpine Butterfly Loop is an excellent way of isolating a damaged section in a length of rope; it may also be safely used to shorten a rope.